Guinea

 Partners: USAID, International Federation of Red Cross and Red Crescent Societies (previous partners included Danish Red Cross, American Red Cross and French Red Cross)

 Guinea is a country in West Africa with a population of almost 12 million.
-Guinea was hit in the 2014 Ebola epidemic and counted 3,811 cases and 2,543 deaths.
+Guinea was hit in the 2014 Ebola epidemic, recording 3,811 cases and 2,543 deaths.
 The epidemic – which ended in mid 2016 - highlighted and exacerbated the health and surveillance systems’ weaknesses.
 These include weakness of fundamental prevention, surveillance and disease control at all levels, and particularly in the community, as well as the limited geographical coverage of health care services in remote parts of Guinea.

-To reinforce these weaknesses, the Agence Nationale de Sécurité Sanitaire (ANSS - created 2015) has developed a national Community-based Surveillance (CBS) program.
-A multi-stakeholder working group, including the Guinea Red Cross, worked to harmonize their participation and support ANSS as well as create normative documents.
+In a bid to tackle these weaknesses, the National Health Security Agency (Agence Nationale de Sécurité Sanitaire or 'ANSS'), set up in 2015, developed a national Community-based Surveillance (CBS) program.
+A multi-stakeholder working group, which includes the Guinea Red Cross, works to harmonize their implementation of CBS, support ANSS, as well as create normative documents.
 In theory, each supporting partner should take care of implementing CBS in one or more prefectures in the country, based on 6 diseases of epidemic potential.

-To support, since 2019 the Guinean Red Cross, with support from the International Federation of Red Cross and Red Crescent Societies (IFRC) and funding from USAID, is helping communities to prepare and prevent the spread of diseases.
-Volunteers raise awareness of health risks, particularly with regard to diseases such as rabies, viral hemorrhagic fevers, yellow fever and COVID-19.
-Focused in the Faranah region, Red Cross works with governments, communities, local responders, and humanitarian partners to collectively prepare for, and respond to, epidemics.
+Since 2019 the Guinea Red Cross, with support from the International Federation of Red Cross and Red Crescent Societies (IFRC) and funding from USAID, has been helping communities to prepare for and prevent the spread of diseases.
+Volunteers in Dinguiraye, Dabola, Faranah, Kissidougou and Nzérékoré prefectures raise awareness of health risks—particularly diseases such as rabies, viral hemorrhagic fevers and yellow fever—and help people take steps to protect themselves.
+They actively engage in CBS to rapidly detect and report suspicious health events for a rapid response from Guinean authorities.

 In Guinea, canine rabies is endemic.
 Statistics available from the technical services of the Ministry of Livestock and the Ministry of Health indicate that between 2018 and August 2020, 1,823 cases of dog bites were recorded for 14 cases of human rabies.
 These figures are underestimated due to under-reporting of bite cases.

-Volunteers reached 2,490 people with the rabies prevention messages and supported more than 200 dogs vaccinated.
+Volunteers reached 2,490 people with rabies prevention messages and supported more than 200 dogs to be vaccinated.

 RESULTS